Clean up your beauty routine with these 6 low-waste brands

-The start to the new year comes with fresh new habits and plans for improvement… usually.
+The start to the new year comes with fresh new habits and plans for improvement . . . usually.
 This year, it’s a little different.
-After 2020, many of us may feel burn of resolutions past, ambitious plans and promises pushed to the side by COVID-19.
+After 2020, many of us may feel burned of resolutions past, ambitious plans and promises pushed to the side by COVID-19.

-This isn’t something to feel bad about — if anything, learning to be slower, gentler, and more informed is the silver-lining in 2021.
-To ease into new commitments, here’s an easy place to start: give your beauty and skin regimen a waste-free makeover.
-In an industry full of plastic, single-use products and harmful ingredients, looking at what you’re putting on your body and the Earth are small steps toward a better, more conscious you.
+This isn’t something to feel bad about—if anything, learning to be slower, gentler, and more informed is the silver lining in 2021.
+To ease into new commitments, here’s an easy place to start: Give your beauty and skin regimen a waste-free makeover.
+In an industry full of plastic, single-use products, and harmful ingredients, looking at what you’re putting on your body and the Earth are small steps toward a better, more conscious you.
 Here are some of our favorite, innovated low- and no-waste beauty and skincare brands committed to keeping the earth (and your makeup drawer) clean.

 Axiology

-“100% evil-free” is how Axiology likes to define its brand, and commitment to products with clean ingredients and ethical sourcing.
-Their Balmies (from $14) are a totally waste-free, vegan color product, wrapped in recyclable paper and shaped like an oil pastel with a pointed tip.
-They are creamy, moisturizing, and multi-use, meaning you can use them on your lips, cheeks, or lids for a monochromatic glow.
+“100% evil-free” is how Axiology likes to define its brand and its commitment to products with clean ingredients and ethical sourcing.
+The company’s Balmies (from $14) are a totally waste-free, vegan color product, wrapped in recyclable paper and shaped like an oil pastel with a pointed tip.
+They are creamy, moisturizing, and multiuse, meaning you can use them on your lips, cheeks, or lids for a monochromatic glow.
 The 3-pack in neatly house box made from repurposed trash from a women’s cooperative in Bali.
 Available in a range of warm and shimmery colors, the Balmies are perfect for on-the-go and pre-Zoom touch-ups.
 And once they’re gone, they’re gone.

 Āether Beauty